timothymcmackin/timothymcmack.in/_drafts/2023-06-19-writing-getting-started.md

    1. Install Nano with the command `apt install -y nano`.
    1. Open the new file for editing by running the command `nano .vale.ini`.
    1. Paste the config file from the config generator into Nano.
-   1. Save and close the file by pressing Ctrl+x, y, and Enter.
+   1. Save and close the file by pressing Ctrl+x, then y, and then Enter.
    1. Check the contents of the file by running the command `cat .vale.ini`.
    1. As instructed by the generator, run the command `vale sync`.
    This command downloads the styles that are listed in the config file so Vale can use them.